coldmayo/40kAI/README.md

 ## Description

 I am new to Warhammer 40k and scared to play against others, so I decided to make a model that could play against me using Reinforcement Learning.
-To accomplish this, I am creating a custom 40k environment to be used with the Gym API.
+To accomplish this, I am creating a custom 40k environment using Gymnasium and a DQN using Pytorch.

 ## Gameplay